¡CONECTÉMONOS EN ECU!

 “My hope is that the visiting Latine high school students and their families saw that ECU is a place for them and their children in the future,” said Gabriela Lemus, interim assistant director for the Ledonia Wright Cultural Center (LWCC).

-¡Conectémonos en ECU! was sponsored by the LWCC and ECU’s Office for Equity and Diversity.
+¡Conectémonos en ECU! was sponsored by the LWCC and Department for People Operations, Success, and Opportunity.
 Lemus, who is Mexican, is hopeful the connections made during this event will help ECU students as they work toward graduation.

 “Although the Hispanic/Latine/x community is diverse in our beliefs, experiences or even languages, there are some factors that always seem to unite us,” she said.
 “The focus on family, perseverance, community and excellence were exemplified by this celebration.”